 A day later, after church, we came home all filled up, spiritually, but our tummies were growling.
 I didn't feel like any elaborate cooking.
 When I checked out the fridge and spotted the last few slices of quiche, I felt like I'd hit the jackpot!
 It tasted as good on the third day as it was when it came fresh from the oven.

-The only way I haven’t served this flavorful quiche is for dessert.
+The only way I haven't served this flavorful quiche is for dessert.
 I think that might be going a bit too far.
 I have a feeling this might cause a bit of grumbling here at The Café and probably at your house too.
-But, think of it this way; there’s no high-calorie, high-fat crust going on here, so a slice of this with a fresh salad or some yummy fruit will leave room, without guilt, for this or perhaps these, what do you think?
+But, think of it this way; there's no high-calorie, high-fat crust going on here, so a slice of this with a fresh salad or some yummy fruit will leave room, without guilt, for dessert!

 - 2 tablespoons extra virgin olive oil